• Study level

 Objectives

-• Know the standard combinatorial functions
+• Standard combinatorial functions

 • Understand the difference between a combinatorial system and a sequential system

-• Know the basic elements of sequential logic
+• Know the basics of sequential logic

-• Know how to analyze and synthesize standard sequential functions
+• Analyze and synthesize standard sequential functions

-• Knowledge of the architecture and functionalities offered by microcontrollers
+• Knowledge of microcontroller architecture and functions

 • Criteria for choosing a microcontroller for a given application.